Ravenbrook/mps/procedure/review.rst

 [What about getting required changes in to the MPS?
 Review is not purely obstructive.
 RB 2023-01-23]

-A defect is a way in which the work does not meet its requirements.
+_`.def.defect`: A defect is a way in which the work does not meet its requirements.

-A major defect is a defect that
+_`.def.defect.major`: A major defect is a defect that

   will probably have significantly increased costs to find and fix later in the development process, for example in testing or in use.